Lint-Free-Technology/lovelace-fold-entity-row/README.md

       - light.kitchen_lights
 ```

-> NOTE: On a regretably similar note as above; if it's not entirely obvious to you why the configuration of `head:` looks this way, please do both of us a favor and go back to read the documentation of the [entities](https://www.home-assistant.io/lovelace/entities/) card again. \
+> NOTE: On a regrettably similar note as above; if it's not entirely obvious to you why the configuration of `head:` looks this way, please do both of us a favor and go back to read the documentation of the [entities](https://www.home-assistant.io/lovelace/entities/) card again. \
 > Then play around with **just** the entities card for a while, get to know it, try things out, experiment.
 Then come back to fold-entity-rows in a week or two.
 >
 > That also applies if you've never seen `type: section` before and think that's something I just made up. \